Saxton Rose

-Saxton Rose is the Artist/Professor of Bassoon at the University of North Carolina School of the Arts.
+Saxton Rose is Associate Professor of Bassoon at the University of North Carolina School of the Arts.
 The bassoon studio at UNCSA has a long, rich history.
 Its alumni occupy positions throughout the United States as performers, educators, studio players, arts administrators, and more.
 Located in the beautiful Piedmont Triad region of North Carolina, the conservatory atmosphere of UNCSA allows for a program of study that is intensive yet intimate, tailored for the goals of each individual, and perfect for the aspiring performer.

 The UNCSA School of Music is a unique state-of-the-art conservatory offering intensive training and career development in music performance and composition since 1965.
-Why is UNCSA different?

 • With selective admissions, a robust scholarship program, and 7-to-1 student-to-teacher ratio, we function like a private conservatory, yet are affiliated with the highly respected University of North Carolina system.